davidlee/qmk_firmware/users/davidlee/readme.md

-# Haegur - a Planck / Preonic layout for power without exertion.
+# Vökvi - a Planck / Preonic layout for power without exertion.

 [This layout](layout.txt) takes inspiration from many sources (miryoku, callum, seniply, etc).
 It has evolved over months of daily use, and fits my needs like a glove.
 If your preferences hew close to mine, it might just be perfect for you too – or a good starting point for your own customisations.